DoaaAssaf/SNMP-Manager/README.md

 4- Show a list of common  MIB objects to be managed.

-5- perform scanning the network and show up hosts
+5- perform network scanning and show up hosts.

-6- show all MIB tree
+6- show all MIB tree.

 7- Get the selected object value via sending a GetRequest pdu to the target agent.
 Then display the response.